 The Group's inventories include steel products, concrete products and other construction products.
-The write-down of inventories are mainly related to steel products.
-The net realisable value of steel products are subject to fluctuation of market prices.
-When there is a downward trend in the market, the selling price of the steel products of the Group may decrease which imposes pressures to the net realisable values of steel products of the Group may have increased which imposes pressures to the net realisable value of which the selling price already fixed by signed contract.
-The management estimates the net realisable values for steel products primarily based on the market condition, the contracted or latest selling prices of steel products and estimated costs of completion and costs necessary to make the sale.
+The write-down of inventories is mainly related to inventories of GSHK.
+The net realisable values are subject to fluctuation of market prices of steel products.
+When there is a downward trend in the market, the selling price of the steel products of GSHK may decrease which imposes pressures to the net realisable values of steel products.